mjbradvica/personal-website-articles/2021/blazor-series/UsingSassInASPNetCore/using-sass-in-asp-net-core-including-blazor.md

 ![Correct Tooling](ide-tooling.png)

-Once that is correct, we need to add a package.json to our solution because we will be using a few npm packages to handle our sass to css conversion.
+Once that is correct, we need to add a package.json to our solution because we will be using a few npm packages to handle our sass to css compilation.

 In the Solution Explorer at the solution level, right-click -> Add -> New Item -> npm Configuration File

 ![Package.json](package-json.png)

-When the file is added, open up the command prompt or Git Bash and navigate to the solution level where the package.json file is located.
-One of the easiest ways to do so is navigate to the location in File Explorer the right-click -> Git Bash Here
+Once the file is added, open up the command prompt or Git Bash and navigate to the solution level where the package.json file is located.
+One of the easiest ways to do so is navigate to the location in File Explorer, right-click -> Git Bash Here

 We want to add the following packages as a dev dependency and bulma as a normal dependency.